 Philippines and the world's 16th most populous country.
-Nevertheless, Vietnam's annual population growth rate of 0.93% and fertility rate of 2.04 children per woman are among the world's lowest.
+Nevertheless, Vietnam's annual fertility rate of 1.9 children per woman are among the world's lowest.
 Some 60% of the population lives in rural areas, predominantly along the Red and Mekong River deltas and coastal regions.
 Ho Chi Minh City and Hanoi are Vietnam's largest cities.
-Due to Vietnam's mountainous geography, the population is concentrated on center.
-Designed in 1940 during revolts against French colonial rule (see p.
-9-12 of History and Myth), the flag's red background represents blood and revolution, while each of the star's 5 points symbolizes a socioeconomic group of the Vietnamese populace: soldiers, workers, peasants, traders, and intellectuals.
+Due to Vietnam's mountainous geography, the population is concentrated on just